 Situational Crime Prevention, Community Crime Prevention

-To be motivated is to be ready to engage in a particular experience or action.
-You may have been motivated to attend college by your upbringing or by a particular role model.
-Many people are motivated to offend perhaps because they have a drug dependency, are poor, lack self-control, or any number of other reasons.
+To be motivated offender is to be ready to engage in a deviant action, and many people are motivated to offend perhaps because they have a drug dependency, are poor, lack self-control, or any number of other reasons.
 Such people are referred to as Motivated Offenders.
 It is argued that something has to happen to turn this motivation into action.
 Perhaps you had to get a scholarship or the offender has to see a car with the keys in it to become a Motivated Offender.
 Routine activities theory has been used with social disorganization theory in understanding various neighborhood crimes and motivated offence.